signalfx/apmworkshop/apm/k8s/otel-collector-wip.md

 Create the OpenTelemetry Collector deployment:
 `kubectl create -f signalfx-k8s.yaml`

-Tell your SmartAgent pod to send the spans and metrics to the OpenTelemetry Collector deployment:
+Tell SmartAgent to send the spans and metrics to the OpenTelemetry Collector deployment:

 ```
 helm upgrade --reuse-values signalfx-agent signalfx/signalfx-agent \